MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/reqs-ul-client.md

 For example, check the version and uninstall the Sign-in Assistant by using **Control Panel** > **Program and Features** > **Uninstall or change a program**.

+> [!IMPORTANT]
+> Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
+>

 For Windows 10 version 1809 only, operation system builds older than 17763.348, install [March 1, 2019—KB4482887 (OS Build 17763.348)](https://support.microsoft.com/help/4482887/windows-10-update-kb4482887) to ensure the Information Protection bar displays correctly in Office applications.
 This update is not needed if you have Office 365 1902 or later.

 ## Configure your group policy to prevent disabling AIP